 Temperature correction

-Laboratory degradation are undertaken at various temperatures 10 °C and 25 °.
+Laboratory degradation studies are undertaken at various temperatures 10 °C and 25 °.
 However, the FOCUS models require the degradation rates (or half lives) at 20 °C (normalised conditions).
 Therefore, according to FOCUS (2000) a special procedure called “normalisation” has to be performed before an average value can be calculated.

 For the normalisation following equation is used: